aws-solutions-library-samples/guidance-for-sap-data-integration-and-management-on-aws/README.md

 ![1.nwrfcdownload](./guidanceImage/1.nwrfcdownload.png)

-Access your AWS Cloud9 Studio, Upload the downloaded zip file your AWS Cloud9 environment.
+Access your OS envrionment, Upload the downloaded zip file your AWS Cloud9 environment.
 The zip file will placed in the folder as bellow.

 ![1.cloud9uploadnwrfc](./guidanceImage/1.cloud9uploadnwrfc.png)

-Extract all files by executing the following statements in your Cloud9 terminal.
+Extract all files by executing the following statements in your OS envrionment.

 ```bash
 cd /home/ec2-user/environment